Is this online guitar training program worth the monthly subscription?

 The Beauty of the Internet

 Eventually, I decided I should try to learn how to play the proper way again.
-By this time, YouTube lessons were starting to get made more and more so I learned the basics for free through the internet.
+By this time, YouTube lessons were starting to get made more and more so I learned a bit for free through the internet.

-It was cool.
-I could do a couple things, but nothing serious.
+It was cool, but nothing serious.
 It wasn’t enough – I wasn’t progressing the way I was hoping to.

 (Even today, the free lessons on YouTube can be a great start, but they’re not enough to REALLY learn properly)